artemdudkin/pm2sd/README.md

 **No clusters, no load balancers, no watching, just one living process.**

-Works on Linux and Windows is in plans :construction: :hammer:.
+It works on Linux, and Windows is in the plans :construction: :hammer:.

 ## Commands